 - Form 5498, IRA Contribution Information

 A test file, properly coded for the program, must be submitted in order to participate in the Combined Federal/State Filing Program.
-See FIRE on IRS.gov for more information.
-Although a test file is only required for the first year, it is highly recommended that a test file be sent every year.
-Combined Federal/State records must be coded using the two-digit codes assigned to the participating states from the table in Publication 1220 (PDF), Specifications for Electronic Filing of Forms 1097, 1098, 1099, 3921, 3922, 5498, 8935, and W-2G.
+See FIRE for more information.
+Although a test file is only required for the first year, it's highly recommended that a test file be sent every year.
+Combined Federal/State records must be coded using the two-digit codes assigned to the participating states from the table in Publication 1220 (PDF), Specifications for Electronic Filing of Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G.
 If the Combined Federal/State test file is acceptable, the IRS sends the filer a letter of approval.